 Mobile First

-Social media for trainers: Techniques for enhancing and extending learning
+Social Media for Trainers: Techniques for Enhancing and Extending Learning

-| The Connected Educator – Learning and Leading in a Digital AgeThis book really spoke to me because it reinforces my thoughts on learning and professional development.
+This book really spoke to me because it reinforces my thoughts on learning and professional development.
 The authors were quick to point out that we have entered an age where we can learning virtually anything, anywhere, and anytime.
-They also actively supported the ideas presented by Dewey and Lindeman — learning is a social activity. | |
+They also actively supported the ideas presented by Dewey and Lindeman — learning is a social activity.

-| Google+ for BusinessThe title is a little deceptive because I believe this book would be enlightening for everyone interested in how to get the most out of Google+. |
+The title is a little deceptive because I believe this book would be enlightening for everyone interested in how to get the most out of Google+.

 What have you been reading?
 What recommendations do you have for me?